Safety in South Africa

 - Stay Calm and Polite: If signaled to stop, do so promptly.
 Remain courteous and cooperative.

-- Keep Documents Handy: Always carry your driver’s license, rental car papers, and a copy of your passport.
-Be ready to present them upon request.
+- Keep Documents Handy: Always have your driver’s license, rental agreement, and passport accessible.

 By keeping these tips in mind, you can confidently navigate South Africa’s roads and enjoy the freedom that comes with exploring the country at your own pace.